Gravitational background from dynamical binaries and detectability with 2G detectors: The background from BBHs

 For the upper quartile, on the opposite, the dynamical population is buried below the isolated population that strongly dominates the background shape.
 This comes from the large uncertainties affecting the isolated population, giving $\Omega_{gw}^{Iso}(25\,{}\mathrm{Hz}) = 1.4\times 10^{-9}$ for the upper quartile, compared to $\Omega_{gw}^{Orig}(25\,{}\mathrm{Hz}) = 7.3\times 10^{-10}$ and $\Omega_{gw}^{Exch}(25\,{}\mathrm{Hz}) = 4.0\times 10^{-10}$ for dynamical original and exchanged binaries, respectively.
 The main reason for this large difference is that dynamical binaries are less affected by the metallicity of the progenitor stars than the isolated binaries, as already discussed by \cite{santoliquido2020a}.
 In the pessimistic case, metal-rich stars are more common than in the optimistic case, leading to a much lower merger rate of isolated BBHs.

 \paragraph{Implication of dynamical BBH rate proportions on the CBC backgrounds}

 As seen previously, the dynamical population can play a significant role in the energy density spectrum from BBHs, but we still know little about the fraction of the population they represent.
-From the second LIGO--Virgo catalog \cite{2010.14533}, one can infer a fraction of dynamical binaries $f_{Dyn}$ between $0.25-0.93$.
+From the second LIGO--Virgo catalog \cite{2010.14533}, one can infer a fraction of dynamical binaries $f_{Dyn}$ between $0.25-0.93$ assuming $\chi_{eff}$ as an indicator of dynamical formation \footnote{This assume a systematic positive $\chi_{eff}$ for isolated binaries instead dynamical ones would lead to an asymmetric distribution around 0.}.
 Fig.~\ref{BBH_prop} shows the two extreme scenarios with $f_{Dyn} = 0.25$ (left-hand panel) and $f_{Dyn} =0.93$ (right-hand panel).
 The error band corresponds to the star formation/metallicity uncertainty detailed in the previous paragraph.

 The resulting values of $\Omega_{gw}$ at 25 Hz for the different scenarios are shown in Table~\ref{table_prop}.
 The proportion between the two formation channels does not have a huge impact on the background amplitude.
 Considering the sole proportion uncertainty, we have a deviation of only several percents $\Omega_{gw}(25\,{}{\rm Hz}) = 1.0^{+0.21}_{-0.12} \times 10^{-9}$.
 However, the shape changes slightly depending on $f_{Dyn}$, in particular around the bump (at 100 Hz).